 Fish

 Fish are another essential component of the penguin diet, particularly for species living outside the Antarctic region or those with more diverse feeding habits.
-The types of fish consumed by penguins vary widely depending on the geographical location and the size of the penguin.
+Still, the types of fish consumed by penguins vary widely depending on the geographical location and the size of the penguin.
 Smaller penguins might feed on small schooling fish like anchovies and sardines, while larger penguins are capable of hunting larger fish species.

 Squid